INSIGHT-How a secretive Hamas commander masterminded the attack on Israel

 DUBAI, Oct 11 (Reuters) - Israel calls last week's devastating attack by Hamas its 9/11 moment.
 The secretive mastermind behind the assault, Palestinian militant Mohammed Deif, calls it Al Aqsa Flood.

-It was in May 2021, after a raid on Islam's third holiest site that enraged the Arab and Muslim world, when Deif began planning the operation that has killed more than 1,200 people in Israel, according to a source close to Hamas in Gaza.
+It was in May 2021, after a raid on Islam's third holiest site that enraged the Arab and Muslim world, when Deif began planning the operation that has killed 1,200 people in Israel and wounded more than 2,700, a source close to Hamas said.

-That storming of the mosque compound, long a flashpoint for violence over matters of sovereignty and religion in Jerusalem, helped set off 11 days of fighting between Israel and Hamas.
+In the lead up to the 2021 fighting, Israeli police put up barriers at a walled Old City gate.
+They said it was to maintain order but Palestinians said the barriers restricted their freedom to assemble during the holy month.
+Fuelling the tensions were Palestinian fears they would be evicted from nearby homes.

-More than two years on, Saturday's assault, the worst breach in Israeli defences since the 1973 Arab-Israeli conflict, pushed Israel to declare war and launch retaliatory strikes on Gaza that had killed more than 800 people by Tuesday.
+More than two years on, Saturday's assault, the worst breach in Israeli defences since the 1973 Arab-Israeli conflict, pushed Israel to declare war and launch retaliatory airstrikes on Gaza that have killed 1,055 people and wounded more than 5,000.

+Israel has vowed swift punishment for Saturday's Hamas attack which left corpses strewn around a music festival and a kibbutz community.
+Scores of Israelis and others have been taken to Gaza as hostages, some paraded through the streets.

+Israel said on Wednesday it had killed at least 1,000 Palestinian gunmen who infiltrated from Gaza.

 A survivor of seven Israeli assassination attempts, the most recent in 2021, Deif rarely speaks and never appears in public.
 So when Hamas's TV channel announced he was about to speak on Saturday, Palestinians knew something significant was afoot.